Uwais Khan: Death

 Satuq Khan was a Chagatai Khan as he was one of those men upon whom Amir Timur had conferred the title of Khan but had confined him like his other Chagatai family members inside Hiyat-i-Khan (Walls of Khan) in Samarkand.
 Hiyat-i-Khan was a large place and each division of it had a separate name.
 One of them was the Hauz-i-Bostan-i-Khan (the reservoir of the Khan's garden), where Amir Timur placed another Chagatai Khan named Soyurghatmïsh Khan on whose name he was ruling the Chagatai Khanate.
 After Soyurghatmïsh Khan's departure to Iraq (or his death), Sultan Mahmud Khan was appointed as the Khan and placed into the Hiyat-i-Khan in his stead.
 All the mandates of Amir Timur bear the name of these two Khans but in essence the Chagatai Khanate ceased to exist and was replaced by the Timurid Empire.

 However, this practice of placing Chagatai Khans as nominal rulers continued till Ulugh Beg's reign who placed Satuq Khan as the new Khan.
 The mandates of Ulugh Beg bear the name of Satuq Khan.
-Eventually Ulugh Beg removed Satuq Khan from the Hiyat-i-Khan, and put some one else in his place, whom he also made Khan.
+Eventually Ulugh Beg removed Satuq Khan from the Hiyat-i-Khan, and put someone else in his place, whom he also made Khan.
 He then sent Satuq Khan into Moghulistan to counter the legitimacy of the Chagatai Khans of that region and to place his own man in charge there, if possible.

 Uwais Khan was in Issyk Kul, at Bakabulung.
 Maulana Khwaja Ahmad narrated the incident of the arrival of Satuq Khan's troops that:

 The Moghuls were in the greatest disorder and, moreover, refused to obey Satuq Khan; so that this latter could no longer remain in Moghulistan, but retired to Kashghar.
 Here he was overpowered by Karakul Ahmad Mirza, who was a grandson of Amir Khudaidad.
 Soon after this, Ulugh Beg sent an army to Kashghar.
 They seized Karakul Ahmad Mirza and carried him off to Samarkand, where they cut him in half.